Frequently asked questions about search engine optimization.

 If you are planning to use search engines to drive visitors to your new website, there are a few steps you should consider before design begins.
 Read our blog article on designing SEO friendly sites.

-- When you include your domain name on your own site, then those keywords get more exposure on your own pages.
+- When you spell out your domain name on your own site, then those keywords get more exposure on your pages.

 - When other sites link to your site with a link like http://www.yourdomain.com, then the keywords in the domain name are included in the link text.
-Keywords in link text is a very important factor in ranking.
+And keywords in link text may help rankings.

-- Note that you can only fit a couple of keywords in a domain name, but searchers may use hundreds of different keyword combinations to find your site.
-In the final analysis, domain names were created so people could locate things on the Web.
-The gain in search engine traffic shouldn’t outweigh a good, easy-to-understand name for your potential site visitors.
+Note that you can only fit a couple of keywords in a domain name, but searchers may use thousands of different keywords to find your site.
+In the final analysis, domain names were created so people can locate sites on the Web.
+Any gain in search engine traffic shouldn’t outweigh a good, short, easy-to-type domain.

 Will it help SEO if I have two (or more) domain names point to my site?